 There are beautiful homes with superb design, architecture, and lighting.
 And there are homes that lack all three of these.
 The goal of a residential interior photographer is to make even the ugliest home look appealing.
-This guide will cover how to choose the right equipment, use proper lighting, prep a home for a shoot, and composition.
+This guide will cover how to choose the right equipment, use proper lighting, prep a home for a shoot, and create an appealing composition.

 What Equipment Is Best?